 Suppose I know enough and have a fast enough computer to create and run a program that perfectly emulates all physical processes occurring inside Alice’s brain for a second.
-I gin up some fake experience for that second; maybe I am a particularly mischievous coder-neuroscientist, and so she farts in the simulation.
+I gin up some fake experience for that second; maybe I am a particularly mischievous coder-neuroscientist, and so she sneezes in the simulation.
 I can run this program and the real Alice, sitting next to me, cannot reasonably be expected to have somehow experienced that simulation-moment herself, and would no doubt insist as much if put to the question.

-It also follows, albeit somewhat disconcertingly, that some version of Alice’s mind seemed—to itself—to exist for a second (to say nothing of the fart); and this with no congruous prologue or epilogue.
+It also follows, albeit somewhat disconcertingly, that some version of Alice’s mind seemed—to itself—to exist for a second (to say nothing of the sneeze); and this with no congruous prologue or epilogue.
 She had that second, everything seemed normal, and then regardless of however much or little that “subjective experience” can be said to truly exist, it immediately stops existing when the simulation stops, unbeknownst to sim-Alice.

 A little weird, but sure, why not.
 If we accept this all so far, we come to the question: what if I run the simulation program once more?